 Baba Chamliyal Shrine, situated on the border of India and Pakistan, of Samba district of J&K state, is a living example of people’s recognition of diverse cultures.

 As far as the life history of Baba Chamliyal is concerned, no literary source is available.
 Even the oral traditions do not reveal the exact period of the life and times of Baba Chamliyal.

-The residents of the neighbouring villages of the shrine refer to Baba Chamliyal as a saint whose activities accelerated the process of the social development in the area.
-The story of the life and works of the Baba have been maintained through oral tradition.
+The residents of the neighbouring villages of the shrine refer to Baba Chamliyal as a saint whose activities accelerated the process of social development in the area.
+The story of the life and works of the Baba has been maintained through oral tradition.